 We'll get your mortgage life insurance quotes from the UK's leading insurers

 If you die before your mortgage is paid, mortgage life insurance covers what’s outstanding.
 This means your loved ones don’t have to absorb your mortgage debt and, if it impacts your family home, your death doesn’t force people you love to sell up and move on.

 LifeSearch are an independent intermediary, which means we work for you - not the insurer.
 It’s our job to listen to your needs and search the market for the policies we know will fit.
-And it’s our job to back it up with top customer service and a package of care if ever you need extra support.

 We’ve protected hundreds of thousands of UK families and over 1.5m lives.
 We’re rated 4.9/5 on Trustpilot from nearly 20,000 reviews by customers like you.